astorfi/sequence-to-sequence-from-scratch/docs/source/content/documentation.rst

 Machine Translation(MT) is one of the areas of NLP that has been profoundly affected by advances in deep learning.
 In fact, progress in MT can be categorized into pre-deep learning and deep learning era.
-Confirmation of this could be some of the reference books in NLP community such as ”Speech and Language Processing” [jurafsky2000speech]_.
+Confirmation of this could be some of the reference books in NLP community such as ”Speech and Language Processing”.
 Second version of this book was published in 2008 and chapter 25 is dedicated to machine translation but there is not a single mention of deep learning usage for MT.
 However, today we know that the top performing machine translation systems are solely based on neural networks which led to the term Neural Machine Translation (NMT).